DRgreenT/DesktopDigitalClock/README.md

 ---

-A little stop watch project for learning C#.
+- A a very basic project for learning C#.
+- Provides a stopwatch, clock and alarm
+- Digit color can be changed
-.NET Framework 4.7.2
+- Using .NET Framework 4.7.2